ucdavis-are254/Hwk02/README.md

 - Do the homework

-- Submit via github Classroom by issuing a pull request.
-You can submit as many times as you want before the homework is due
+- Your homework submission will be a copy of your `master` branch when the assignment is due.
+You can push as many times as you want.